On the Buses and EastEnders star Anna Karen dies in house fire

 Anna Karen death: On the Buses and EastEnders star dies in house fire, aged 85

-“Three fire engines and around 20 firefighters from Ilford and Barking fire stations attended the incident.
-The cause of the fire is under investigation.”

-Karen was best known for her role in the Seventies comedy On the Buses, in which she played dressing gown-wearing Olive Rudge, the sister of Reg Varney’s bus driver Stan.
+She was the last surviving cast member from the 1970s sitcom, in which she played Olive Rudge, the downtrodden sister of Reg Varney’s bus driver Stan.

-She also appeared in EastEnders as Aunt Sal, sister of Peggy Mitchell, who was played by her lifelong friend, the late Barbara Windsor.
+She also appeared in some of Carry On films, becoming a close friend of the late Barbara Windsor, and then in EastEnders until 2017 as Aunt Sal.

+The Metropolitan Police said the circumstances of the fire, in Ilford, east London, do not appear to be suspicious.

+“She was very happy there by herself.
+She didn’t want to be in a home.
+We tried to talk her into going into various places and getting secure housing and all that,” he said.

+“But she felt she wanted to be where Terry lived, where her husband lived.”

-Barbara Windsor’s widow, Scott, said he was “desperately sad and shocked” by Karen’s death.
+Windsor’s widow, Scott, told Mail Online he was “desperately sad and shocked.”

 He added: “Anna had seen Barbara go through every stage of her life and their late night phone calls together before Barbara’s illness will always be a fond memory for me of hearing them put the world to rights.